Last Updated May 24, 2018

 Brave automatically checks with us for updates.
 This ensures that you always have access to the latest security fixes.
 We count the number and type of these requests when we receive them to produce aggregate statistics.
 No particular person’s information can be identified in the statistics we produce.

 Brave also automatically checks to see whether we are currently offering tokens to Brave users.
-This request includes the identifier of your unique payments wallet.
+This request includes the identifier of your unique Rewards wallet.
 You can disable this in Preferences or Settings .

 Brave Sync can be enabled to store and synchronize encrypted settings, bookmarks, history, and related data.
 An encrypted copy of this information is sent to Brave, but we do not have the keys to decrypt the data.

-Even with Brave Payments enabled, we never collect your browsing history or similar information, and we can’t derive this information from your contributions to content creators and sites.
+Even with Brave Rewards enabled, we never collect your browsing history or similar information, and we can’t derive this information from your contributions to content creators and sites.
 Instead, we aggregate contributions among all Brave users, and we cannot trace contributions to individual users, or link any of your contributions together.

 When Brave crashes, it creates a report that can be sent to us to help us fix whatever caused the problem.
 This report contains technical information about your computer system which is typically distinctive.
 You can choose whether to send us these reports.
 Even if you have chosen to send reports in the past, you can turn off future reports in Preferences or Settings.